-Déjà vu - Ohio Proposes Higher Taxes on Businesses and Business Owners in Exchange for Individual In
+Ohio Proposes Higher Taxes on Businesses/Business Owners in Exchange for Individual Income Tax Cuts

 The Ohio House of Representatives Finance Committee introduced a substitute biennial budget bill this week, Sub.
 H.B.
 166 (“Bill”).
 As you will recall, Governor Mike DeWine offered his budget proposal in March of this year.
 The Governor’s budget proposal called for an increase of $2.8 billion in new spending, to be paid for by a growing Ohio economy.